vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 is like Vaiśvānara-pratipad.
 Visvedeva-dasami-pājā-from K. śu.
 10; tithi; ten Viśvedevas

 enumerated in Vi.
 Dh.
 III.
-176.1 that are manifestations of Keśava are deity; worship them in mandalas or as images ; one year; at end donate gold; reaches Viśvedevaloka.
+176.1 that are manifestations of Keśava are deity; worship them in maṇḍalas or as images ; one year; at end donate gold; reaches Viśvedevaloka.
 Vi.

 Dh.
 III.
 176. 1-5.
 Viṣtivrata or Distibhadrā—The karanas will be described in the